Penelope Seidler

-Penelope Alice Marjorie Seidler AM (née Evatt; born 1938) is an Australian architect and accountant.
+Penelope Alice Marjorie Seidler (née Evatt; born 1938) is an Australian architect and accountant.
 She is director of the Sydney based architectural firm Harry Seidler & Associates.
 She was the wife and professional partner of architect Harry Seidler (1923–2006).
 Together they designed Harry and Penelope Seidler House, which won the Wilkinson Award in 1967.

 She has long been a patron of the arts, and as of April 2024 she is a member of the National Gallery of Australia Foundation Board.

 Early life and education

 Penelope Alice Marjorie Evatt was born in 1938 grew up in Wahroonga, New South Wales, daughter of Clive Evatt (1900–1984), a prominent barrister and NSW Labor politician (MLA for Hurstville 1939–1959), and his wife Marjorie Hanna Evatt (née Andreas) (1903–1984), with two siblings, Elizabeth Evatt and Clive Evatt Jr. Evatt House at 69 Junction Road, Wahroonga is listed on the NSW State Heritage Register.